Interiors & Colour Consultancy Service

 5) If a painter or decorator is creating your beautiful new look, we will be happy to share a copy of your specification with them before your project begins.

-Professional Interior Designer Sarah Reynolds will work with you closely to ensure you have a clear framework to follow helping you create your Blackpop inspired home your way.
+Professional Interior Designer Sarah Reynolds will work with you closely to ensure you have a clear framework to follow helping you create your home your way.

 Sarah's Blackpop Style of the Season

-Why did you choose these particular colours to go with Blackpop's Wallpaper and Fabric?
+Why did you choose these colours to go with Blackpop's Wallpaper and Fabric?

-I actually have these colours in my kitchen where I've planned to put this stunning wallpaper.
-It would also be fantastic in any room, including a bedroom or bathroom as there is nothing jarring to effect the restfulness of the combination."
+I actually have these colours in my kitchen where I've planned to put this wallpaper.
+Would also be fantastic in any room including a bedroom or bathroom as there is nothing jarring to effect the restfulness of the combination."

-What do you love most about being an Interiors Consultant?
+What do you love most about being an Interior Designer?